 The Corporation has a strong commitment to the conduct of business in a lawful and ethical manner.
-The Board has adopted a written Code of Business Conduct and Ethics (the "Code") for directors, officers and employees which is available on the Corporation's website and may be obtained by written request to the Secretary of the Corporation at 209 Oak Park Blvd, Suite 501, Oakville, Ontario, L6H 0M2.
+The Board has adopted a written Code of Business Conduct and Ethics (the "Code") for directors, officers and employees which is available on the Corporation's website and may be obtained by written request to the Secretary of the Corporation at 5750 Explorer Drive, Suite 404, Mississauga, Ontario L4W 0A9.
 The Code describes confidential reporting procedures which may be used by personnel to communicate good faith concerns about any violation of the Code or related policies and guidelines directly to the Chair of the Nominating and Governance Committee.
-The Chair maintains a log of all reports that are received, tracking their receipt, investigation and resolution.
+The Chair of the Nominating and Governance Committee, where applicable, maintains a log of all reports that are received, tracking their receipt, investigation and resolution.